Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 partial: audit-config

+> [!NOTE]
-NOTE: If you are using the MSMQ transport then you also need to specify the machine where the audit queue is located. i.e. `audit@MACHINENAME`.
+> If you are using the MSMQ transport then you also need to specify the machine where the audit queue is located. i.e. `audit@MACHINENAME`.
 This should be the same machine where your ServiceControl instance is installed.

 ### Monitoring